ibm-cloud-docs/vpc/block_storage_is_use_volume_lin.md

 Follow this procedure to use your block storage volume on a Linux&reg; system.

-## Step 1 - List all storage volumes
+## Step 1 - Listing all storage volumes
 {: #linux-procedure-list-volumes}

 Run the following command to list all {{site.data.keyword.block_storage_is_short}} volumes from your instance.